Universally Robust Control of Open Quantum Systems: Results

-Robust optimal control additionally requires that the control process owns immunity to environment noise.
-We then face a multi-objective optimization task in which the total objective functional to be minimized can be organized as
+Robust optimal control additionally requires that the control process is immune environment noise.
+We then face a multi-objective optimization task in which the total objective functional to be minimized can be organized as \cite{Poggi_2024_PRL}

 where $c$ is a weighting coefficient that balances operational accuracy ($\mathcal{J}_{0}$) against noise robustness ($D_{\rm eff}$).
 This leads to two distinct control strategies: \begin{itemize} \item \textit{Target-only control} ($c = 0$): Optimizes for fidelity alone. \item \textit{Universally robust control} ($c > 0$): Jointly optimizes for fidelity and noise suppression. \end{itemize} We implement both control strategies using the CRAB algorithm \cite{Doria_2011_PRL_CRB, Caneva_2011_CRB, Muller_2022_CRB}, which offers efficient optimization with experimentally advantageous features like inherent pulse smoothness and a reduced parameter space.
-The specific parameterization is $ u_i(t) = \exp( -[(t - \tau/2)/(2 \sigma ) ]^2 ) \sum_{k=1}^M c_k \sin(\nu_k t) $, where ${c_k}$ are optimization coefficients, $\sigma$ controls the Gaussian envelope width, and $ \nu_k=k\pi/\tau$ ($k=1,\dots,M$) are fixed frequencies (in the following, we choose $\sigma = \tau/4$ and $M=10$).
+The specific parameterization is $ u_i(t) = \exp( -[(t - \tau/2)/(2 \sigma ) ]^2 ) \sum_{k=1}^M c_k \sin(\nu_k t) $, where ${c_k}$ are optimization coefficients, $\sigma$ controls the Gaussian envelope width, $\tau$ denotes the total control time, and $ \nu_k=k\pi/\tau$ ($k=1,\dots,M$) are fixed frequencies (in the following, we choose $\sigma = \tau/4$ and $M=10$).
 We optimize ${c_k}$ using a quasi-Newton algorithm to minimize $\mathcal{J}$.